Collaboration

 Understanding cultural safety

 We increasingly drew on the perspective of the First Nations team member, which was decisive for identifying a greater range of limitations than we had first understood.
-Our first starting point focused on minimising limitations, but we soon reached a tipping point where we recognised the need to solve more fundamental problems.
-As a result, this collaboration has become increasingly reflective as we reassessed our purpose.
+We first focused on minimising limitations, but we soon reached a tipping point where we recognised the need to solve more fundamental problems.
+As a result, this collaboration has become increasingly reflexive as we reassessed our purpose.

 A key lesson was to understand the distinction between culturally responsive practices and creating actual cultural safety.
 We learnt that the rapid proliferation and differing interpretations of terminology in this space means deliberate clarity is essential for authentic practice.
 Based on First Nations-led understandings and appreciating there are shared features, here is how we understand this pair of concepts: